Daeilux/Daeilux/README.md

 ### Hi there 👋

-i am a student of software engineering at university cuaucthemoc Queretaro - Mexicco 🇲🇽
+i am a student of software engineering at university cuaucthemoc Queretaro - Mexicco :mexico: